 Please note that we are required by law to subtract Japanese withholding tax (10.21%) from all payments.
 This includes payments to overseas contributors as well as those in Japan.
 We will send you a withholding tax statement at the end of each year so that if you’re eligible, you may be able to reclaim some or all of this tax.

 For contributors inside Japan, we can pay by standard bank transfer (furikomi).
-For those outside Japan, we can make a SWIFT transfer to your account, or pay you using PayPal.
-Since SWIFT fees can be quite high (and unfortunately we cannot use TransferWise as they won’t open accounts for non-profit organizations in Japan), it might be a good idea to batch together payments for a few articles if you’re being paid through this route.
+For those outside Japan, we can pay you using PayPal.
+Unfortunately, as SWIFT fees from Japan are very high (and unfortunately we cannot use TransferWise as they won’t open accounts for non-profit organizations in Japan), we have opted to use PayPal only for payments to overseas writers.
+If you cannot use PayPal for any reason, please contact us directly to make alternative arrangements.

 Staying In Touch